m-Py/must-link-anticlustering/Supplementary_Materials/supplementary_materials.md

 # Overview

-This document is found at the accompaying online repository for the manuscript "Anticlustering for Sample Allocation To Minimize Batch Effects".
+This document is found at the accompanying online repository for the manuscript "Anticlustering for Sample Allocation To Minimize Batch Effects".
 It can be retrieved from https://osf.io/eu5gd/?view_only=5d3cefa960434b108c36985dc2f759fe.
 The repository also contains other information, data and files concerning this project are stored.

 This document is meant to